mmaxs/lua-oop/README.md

   )
 end
 ```
-After that we can at any time apply the `getconstructor()` function for obtaining the object constructor from the instance to be able to create a new instance of the same object _class_ and to use the same sort of constructing function, if there are several ones for that class.
+After that we can at any time apply the `getconstructor()` function for obtaining the object constructor from the instance to be able to create a new instance of the same object _class_ and to use the same variant of constructing function, if there are several ones for that class.
 ```lua
 local c = C()
 ...